ajiyengar/qemu-edk2-sdboot/README.md

 #### Miscellaneous Details

 1. Submodules setup as below.
-No need to run these commands unless setting up a new repo.
+No need to run these commands unless setting up a new repo yourself.

     ```sh
     git submodule add https://github.com/systemd/systemd.git systemd